While There Is Still Time

 Thus, we live as a people set apart—watching, waiting, and preparing our hearts as we anticipate the glorious appearing of our Lord and King.
 Especially in light of the unrest in the Middle East.

-Jesus is coming, and very soon!
+Jesus is coming again, and very soon!

 While reading Leviticus 20:26: “You shall be holy to Me, for I, the LORD, am holy, and have separated you from the peoples to be Mine,” I was reminded of our Lord’s command in Matthew 5:48: “Be perfect, therefore, as your heavenly Father is perfect.”